Tkinter

 Tkinter is a binding to the Tk GUI toolkit for Python.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
 Tkinter is included with standard Linux, Microsoft Windows and macOS installs of Python.

 The name Tkinter comes from Tk interface.
 Tkinter was written by Steen Lumholt and Guido van Rossum, then later revised by Fredrik Lundh.

 Tkinter is free software released under a Python license.

 Description

 As with most other modern Tk bindings, Tkinter is implemented as a Python wrapper around a complete Tcl interpreter embedded in the Python interpreter.
 Tkinter calls are translated into Tcl commands, which are fed to this embedded interpreter, thus making it possible to mix Python and Tcl in a single application.
+The official Python release uses Tcl/Tk 8.6 (rather than the more up-to-date 9.0).

 There are several popular GUI library alternatives available, such as Kivy, Pygame, Pyglet, PyGObject, PyQt, PySide, and wxPython.